krithika-nv/QuickNode-Project/README.md

 #### Description:

-Sample bare minimum “productionized” working prototype for guiding deployments driven by GitHub actions workflow and Ansible.
+Sample bare minimum “productionized” working prototype for getting started with deployments driven by GitHub actions workflow and Ansible.
 Daemon responds with a code to a GET request at the /test URI ( eg http://192.241.195.59/test ).
 Deployment of the daemon to the inventory Linux server is automated.
 Workflow is triggered whenever there's a push to the main branch.
 Sample curl command: curl http://192.241.195.59:8080/test

 #### Checklist: